-During the construction phase there may be a surplus of building materials, such as off-cuts of timber, plasterboard, insulation and plastic ducts, broken concrete blocks, bricks, tiles and metal waste.
+During the construction phase there may be a surplus of building materials, such as timber off-cuts, broken concrete blocks, cladding, plastics, metals and tiles generated.
 There may also be excess concrete during construction which will need to be disposed of.
-A significant volume of cardboard and soft plastic waste will be generated from packaging.
+Plastic and cardboard waste from packaging and supply of materials will also be generated.